Porsche Panamera hybrid performance, top speed & engine

-Keen drivers may lament a lack of interaction and playfulness compared to manual-gearbox, rear-wheel-drive offerings, but Porsche would argue that's what its Cayman and 911 models are for.
-It may not be as engaging as those cars, but the hybrid Panamera does a great job of remaining good to drive despite its 2,200kg weight.
+Keen drivers may lament a lack of interaction and playfulness compared to manual-gearbox, rear-wheel-drive offerings, but Porsche would argue that's what the Cayman and 911 are for.
+It may not be as engaging as those cars, but the hybrid Panamera does a great job of being good to drive despite its 2,200kg weight.

 Porsche Panamera hybrid 0-62mph, top speed and acceleration

 As with Porsche's Le Mans racing cars (which share the Panamera's distinctive LED light signature, as it goes), the Panamera's electrification serves to improve performance as much as efficiency.
 Even the entry-level 4 E-Hybrid makes a hefty 456bhp, for a 4.4-second 0-62mph time and top speed of 174mph.